 Yeh Jawaani Hai Deewani, directed by Ayan Mukherjee, is one of the best Bollywood flicks that is based on traveling in Indian destinations.
 It is a story of Ranbir Kapoor and Deepika Padukone who play the two characters, Bunny and Naina.
 These two youngsters get acquainted with each other on their journey to Manali while trekking.

-‘Yeh Jawani Hai Deewani’ is travel inspiring feel-good movie that inspires us to catch up with long-lost school friends and just travel.
+‘Yeh Jawani Hai Deewani’ is a travel inspiring feel-good movie that inspires us to catch up with long-lost school friends and just travel.
 Ranbir Kapoor’s role as a travel journalist was very inspiring for many youngsters to take up travel journalism and live a wanderlust life like Bunny!

-Yeh Jawani Hai Deewani is the first Bollywood movie which showed trekking as an adventure activity which inspired many youngsters to take up trekking & hiking.
+Yeh Jawani Hai Deewani is the first Bollywood movie which showed trekking as an adventure activity that inspired many youngsters to take up trekking & hiking.
 There are a bunch of scenes in this movie set on the snow-capped mountains which included trekking by the actors.

 But the story-line in many parts represented a blatant ignorance of preparation and safety during trekking.
 This ignorance could spoil the entire experience of this beautiful adventure activity, and you could pay a heavy price for it.

 Unfortunately, what was depicted about trekking in the movie was very hard to digest for a real trekker.
-It painted a wrong picture about trekking.
+It painted a wrong picture of trekking.
 The portrayal of trekking as glam activity was a complete misnomer.